Buffalo Bills (quartet): Origins

-The quartet started out as an unnamed foursome, singing for community groups around Buffalo.
-The original members were tenor Vern Reed, an executive for the Tonawanda Boys' Club; lead Al Shea, who was a City of Buffalo policeman; baritone Herschel Smith, a corporate executive; and bass Bill Spangenberg, a truck driver for a steel company.
+The Buffalo Bills began as an unnamed foursome, singing for community groups around Buffalo, New York.
+The original members of the quartet were tenor Vern Reed, an executive for the Tonawanda Boys Club; lead Al Shea, who was a City of Buffalo policeman; baritone Herschel Smith, a corporate executive; and bass Bill Spangenberg, a truck driver for a steel company.
 During an appearance at the Buffalo Quarterback Club, the nameless quartet was introduced as the "Buffalo Bills", which was meant to be just for the occasion, but the name stuck from that day on.
 Coincidentally, a football team known formerly as the Buffalo Bisons also changed its name to the Bills around the same time; the name proved popular enough that the current Buffalo Bills team also picked up the name when they debuted thirteen years later.

-Their coach, Phil Embury, traveled with the quartet around the world.
+Their vocal coach, Phil Embury, traveled with the quartet around the world.
 The Bills competed in the 1948 and 1949 Barbershop Harmony Society International Quartet Contests, placing sixteenth and sixth, respectively.